Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - Getters and setters permit different access levels.

 #### Q19.
 In context of OOP, what is association?
-- Association is a relationship where all objects have their own life cycle and there is no owner.
+- Association is a relationship where all objects have their own life cycle and there is no owner. <<-- correct
 - Association is the procecss where model elements cooperate to proide higher-level behavior.
-Association is whole/part relationship where one object is composed of one or more other objects, each of which is considered a part of the whole. <<--- picked this one, again not sure
+Association is whole/part relationship where one object is composed of one or more other objects, each of which is considered a part of the whole.
 - Association is where all objects have their own life cycle, but there is ownerhip, and child objects can not belong to another parent object.

 #### Q20.
 How are user stories different from use cases?